USCDTG/paperAnalysis_LOH/README.md

 # Spatial Loss of Heterozygosity Identification

 The diagram below describes our bioinformatic approach for loss of heterozygosity (LOH) identification in spatial clusters.
+Scripts for analysis of "Resolving spatial subclonal genomic heterogeneity of loss of heterozygosity and extrachromosomal DNA in gliomas" are available in the folder figureScripts.

 ## Contents
 - Overview